-The typical lifetime of operating nuclear plants is 30 to 40 years, but with proper management and safety enhancements, their lifespan maybe extended to 60 years of operation.
+The typical lifetime of operating nuclear plants is 20 to 40 years, but with proper management and safety enhancements, their lifespan maybe extended to 60 years of operation according to IAEA.
 An increasing number of operators and regulators have started looking at the option of extending the nuclear power plant operation.
 To increase the lifespan of a nuclear power plant, major investments in systems, structures and components of ageing nuclear power plants are needed to maintain reliability and safety.